-The electric motor is configured from the factory for 120 VAC grounded operation.
+The electric motor is configured at the factory for 230 VAC grounded operation.
+Due to high amperage when mixing, it is recommended to use only 230 VAC.

-Motors can burn out when the line voltage falls 10% below the voltage rating of the motor.
-Failure to use proper voltage will cause the motor to overheat and actuate the overload switch
+Motors can burn out when the line voltage falls 5% below the voltage rating of the motor.
+Failure to use proper voltage will cause the motor to overheat and actuate the overload switch.